*Individual results may vary

 Situation #2 is a different problem altogether.
 In this case, the skin just below the breast crease has lifted off the chest wall and is now recruited into the breast implant pocket.
 This will cause the implant itself to move downward on the chest wall.
 This is a very common occurrence, and fortunately, the amount of descent of the breast crease is usually about one centimeter or less, which rarely will impact the aesthetics of the breast to any significant degree.
 I have found that most women who have this are not even aware of it when it is this mild.
 The problem is when the degree of descent of the crease is about 1.5 – 2 cm (or greater).
 In this case, the aesthetics of the breast is affected significantly.
-In these cases, one of the first things the patient may complain about is obtaining adequate coverage of the NAC by her bra or that the nipple (NAC) looks to high on the breast.
-Even when there are not an issue, the shape of the breast mound is distorted and low on the chest wall and the patient will certainly complain of this.
+In these cases, one of the first things the patient may complain about is obtaining adequate coverage of the NAC by her bra.
+This is because the bra is pulled downward by the now lower breast mound.
+There is also loss of upper breast fullness, causing the nipple (NAC) to appear too high on the breast mound.

 The remaining focus of this article will be on the repair of this deformity when the crease has dropped and the implant has shifted downward (situation #2).